 Plus, they’ve got crush-of-the-moment Timothée Chalamet and Robert Pattinson starring in a new adaptation of Shakespeare’s Henry the IV and Henry the V, another Noah Centineo romcom, and Ben Affleck, Oscar Isaac and Charlie Hunnam as US military vets who band together to steal from a South American drug lord…

-Check out our guide to all the Netflix Original films coming in 2019 below.
+Check out our guide to all the Netflix Original films still to come in 2019 below.

-The King Timothée Chalamet stars as reluctant sovereign Henry V
+The King Timothée Chalamet stars as reluctant sovereign Henry V. Watch on Netflix

 Klaus A fresh animated take on Santa Claus’s origins from the writer/director of Despicable Me.
-Voice talent includes Rashida Jones, Jason Schwartzman and JK Simmons
+Voice talent includes Rashida Jones, Jason Schwartzman and JK Simmons.
+Watch on Netflix

 Wednesday 27th November